Hillwalking Permit Scheme

 The adventurous activity permit scheme is designed to show that all those leading adventurous activities for young people within Scouting have the skills, experience and personal suitability to do so.
 Everyone who leads an adventurous activity, such as Hillwalking, within Scouting is required to hold an activity permit for that activity.
 Details of which activities are classed as adventurous can be found in POR.

 Although managed locally, the Adventurous Activity Permit Scheme is a national scheme, so once gained; a permit may allow you to run that activity in any District or County.
-There are two ways of obtaining your Permit.

-· A formal assessment of your technical competence e.g. navigational skills, party management and Scouting rules will then be carried out.
-The Assessor will normally make their recommendation on Compass and your granting commissioner will automatically be notified with a copy to you.
-The
+Once your application has accepted by the unit a formal assessment of your technical competence e.g. navigational skills, party management and Scouting rules will then be carried out.
+The Assessor will then make their recommendation on the membership system and your granting commissioner will finalise the permit based upon the assessor’s recommendation, a CRB check and your ‘Personal Suitability’.

-If granted, your permit lasts for up to five years and can be restricted from just one area of hills to region/country wide.
+If granted, your permit lasts for up to five years and may be restricted from just one area of hills to region/country wide.
 Normally, first time applicants permits do not include the “Supervisor” or ‘Wild Camping’ status.
 However, if suitable experience is shown, either through external qualification / walking log / personal knowledge of the applicant (e.g. through attendance at County events), these may be recommended.

 For renewal of permits, three months before the expiry date, follow the procedure above.
 Subject to your logbook showing relevant continued activity, unless you require a higher level authorisation, a further assessment may not be required.